NOSE.

 No. There is no non-surgical method that can narrow a nose.
 Injectable fillers can camouflage certain issues (such as a dorsal hump) by adding volume, but they cannot remove width.
 In fact, fillers add bulk to the nose, which typically makes it appear wider rather than narrower.

 If you want a narrower nose, rhinoplasty is the only effective option.
-The good news is that narrowing is one of the most predictable and reliable outcomes in rhinoplasty — the results are visible almost immediately once the splint is removed.
+The good news is that narrowing is one of the most predictable and reliable outcomes in rhinoplasty.
+The results are visible almost immediately once the splint is removed.

 Recovery after wide nose rhinoplasty